MesatArslan/Git-LFS/README.md

 1-) Open secret files (Shift+Command+point)

-2-) Add .gitignore if file doesn't have (When you creating a repository don2t forget to add gitignore)
+2-) Add .gitignore if file doesn't have (When you creating a repository don2t forget to add gitignore)(gitignore kısmı "Unity" olucak)

 3-) In the file that has git, right click and find the .gitignore file path